How has rainforest vegetation adapted to the climate?

 In the tropical rainforest, most trees in the rainforest have wide buttress roots.
 This is to support them as they grow incredibly tall (over 20-40m in some cases) as there is great competition for sunlight.
 In addition to this roots grow wide rather than deep because nutrients are found in the top layer of soil.

 Epiphytes are plants that grow on the surface of another plant.
-It gets its moisture and nutrients from the air, rain, water or from debris accumulating around it.
+They get their moisture and nutrients from the air, rain, water or from debris accumulating around it.

 Lianas (vines) grow around trees as they climb to reach sunlight.

 Tree bark in the tropical rainforest is typically thin.
 This is because the temperature throughout the year is typically between 26-28°C. Therefore they do not need protecting from the cold.

 Plants drop their leaves gradually throughout the year, meaning they can go on growing all year round.

 Many trees have smooth, think bark as there is no need to protect the trunk from cold temperatures.
 The smooth surface also allows water to run off easily to the soil so the tree can absorb the water.

 Additionally, smooth trunks reduce the risk of epiphytes growing on a tree as they have nothing to attach themselves to.
 This helps protect the tree from the risk of collapse under the weight of epiphytes.